Wilbur Little

 Wilbur "Doc" Little (March 5, 1928 – May 4, 1987) was an American jazz bassist known for playing hard bop and post-bop.

 Little originally played piano, but switched to double bass after serving in the military.
 In 1949 he moved to Washington, D.C., where he worked with "Sir" Charles Thompson, among others.
-After that, he was in J. J. Johnson's quintet from 1955 to 1958 and was also the bassist for the Tommy Flanagan Trio.
-He moved to the Netherlands in 1977 and lived there for the rest of his life.
+After that, he was in J. J. Johnson's quintet from 1955 to 1958.
+He was the bassist on pianist Tommy Flanagan's first studio album, recorded when he and Flanagan were touring in Europe as members of Johnson's band.

+Little moved to the Netherlands in 1977 and lived there for the rest of his life.